joshferrell/website/README.md

 #### StateMachines

-- "Learn how I used XState state machines to streamline a solar loan approval process, simplifying complex business logic and improving collaboration between product owners and developers. #XState #stateMachines #development"
 - "Say goodbye to lengthy feedback loops and user stories.
 Learn how I used state machines in XState to simplify a solar loan approval process. #development #stateMachines #XState"

 ### Portfolio Page